 2 – Skim the LAFD Emergency Guide (you can study it later)

-3 – Place sturdy shoes, a flash light, and an AM radio next to or under your bed (most injuries happen from people cutting their feet and falling, especially in the dark).
+3 – Place sturdy shoes, a flashlight, and an AM radio next to or under your bed (most injuries happen from people cutting their feet and falling, especially in the dark).

 4 – Download My Shake (state earthquake early warning system)